Dates for the 2013 Mepkin Abbey Creche Festival

 - December 2 thru 7 for groups larger than 10

-Online registration for the 2013 Festival will be available this fall.
+To register for the 2013 Festival, please click on the link below.
 There is no admission charge for the exhibit.
 Donations are encouraged to help build the collection and cover exhibition costs.
 Due to space and time limitations, however, pre-registration is required for the exhibit.
 Tours will begin at the Abbey Store.

 What is a Creche?